 With more than a decade of experience in the nation's toughest courtrooms, Attorney Ann Fitz offers her clients a rare combination of high-profile experience and a personal approach to the law.
 Customer service, tenacity, and a willingness to go the extra mile are fundamental cornerstones to her practice.
 Approaching each case with her full attention and dedication, she aims to protect your interests and exceed your expectations.

 A criminal charge can be one of the most traumatic experiences of your life, but you don't have to face it alone.
 Ann Fitz is a trustworthy and seasoned attorney who has your best interest at heart and will leave no stone unturned in the pursuit of a successful result for you.
-She understands the need for a personalized defense for each of her clients, and offers her knowledge of the law and her experience in State and Federal courts to assess the strengths and weakness of every case, present all defenses available under the law, and fight to ensure that your rights are protected.
+She understands the need for a personalized defense for each of her clients, and offers her knowledge of the law and her experience in federal court to assess the strengths and weakness of every case, present all defenses available under the law, and fight to ensure that your constitutional rights are protected.

 The likelihood of an arrest leading to a conviction in federal court is a staggering 95%.
 Having an experienced federal criminal defense attorney on your side is the best way to prevent becoming another statistic and to avert the impact of a criminal conviction.
 If you are under federal investigation as either a subject or target, or if you have been formerly charged by indictment with a federal crime in Georgia, it is imperative to have an experienced federal defense attorney like Ann Fitz by your side every step of the way.